 It’s holiday time!
 Goodbye daily grind; hello fun.
 But you’re not quite there yet.
-First you have to survive getting through the airport.
+First you need to make it through the airport.

-If you suffer acute check-in tedium or fret about keeping the kids entertained in the terminal, never fear.
-We’ve scraped together our 300 years (well, thereabouts) of collective airport wisdom at TravelSupermarket and come up with eight quick and easy tips for surviving – even enjoying – pre-flight necessities.
+If you suffer acute check-in tedium or fret about arriving to the terminal in time, never fear.
+We’ve tapped our partners at HolidayTaxis for their quick and easy tips for surviving the airport experience.

-Scrambling around for your passport and boarding card at check-in or border control isn’t the best way to start a holiday.
+Scrambling around for your passport, boarding card and Covid-19 documentation at check-in or border control isn’t the best way to start a holiday.
 Before you leave, it’s wise to put all your important paperwork in a clear plastic wallet and keep it one place – say, a particular pocket in your hand luggage – so you always know where to reach for it.

-Airports are considering dropping security requirements regarding liquids onboard but, until they do, you should get a stock of those measly 100ml bottles (the big pharmacy chains have them) to squeeze your bathroom liquids into or buy travel-size bottles and tubes.
-Then stick the lot in a see-through plastic bag, ready to show security in a jiffy.
-Otherwise you risk losing your possibly expensive toiletries to the great banned-carry-on bin.
+Get a stock of those 100ml bottles (the big pharmacy chains have them) to squeeze your bathroom liquids into or buy travel-size bottles and tubes.
+Then stick the lot in a see-through plastic bag and keep it in easy reach at the top of your hand luggage, ready to show security in a jiffy.

 Frequent fliers will be familiar with the X-ray merry-go-round but it’s worth repeating: you’ll speed up your passage through security if you remove your coat, belt, any metallic items in your pockets, watches and jewellery while you wait in the queue for the security scanner.